YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCSCNNOTCMPLT, Specified DBCERTIFY SCAN output file is not complete - Rerun scan

-DBCERTIFY Error: DBCERTIFY CERTIFY has noted that the header of the scan phase output is not filled in indicating that the scan phase did not complete normally.
+DBCERTIFY Error: DBCERTIFY CERTIFY has noted that the header of the scan phase output is not filled in, indicating that the scan phase did not complete normally.

 Action: Rerun DBCERTIFY SCAN to produce a complete output file for the certify phase to process.